Ok, fine. I lie. I had only an hour and a half with “Tony”. Enough to be charmed.

 The crew did an incredible job of transforming that Lorong 29 coffeeshop into a television set.
 There were powerful spotlights tucked away and mammoth cameras sliding on rails and wireless microphones controlled by some faraway seer.
 It was a level of production sophistication I’d never before seen, and I’m not sure I ever will.

 Crew members, comprised of Tony’s American regulars and Singaporean freelancers, were motoring around blissfully, in quiet harmony, as if they’d been working together for years.
 They snapped open bottles of Tiger Beer for us, squeaked out smiles at bewildered passers-by, and shrugged half apologetically at grumpy regulars whose dinner paths had been disrupted.

 He’s thirty minutes away!…He’s fifteen minutes away!
 The countdown had begun as we kept chugging beer to calm nerves, as we made small talk to find our voices, as the producers reassured us that bloopers could be edited out, as our opportunistic in-the-know friends whom I didn’t know were coming adjusted their seating on the table behind so that they might make it into a Parts Unknown shot, as the Geylang coffeeshop throbbed with the restless energy of a bridal party on edge, or of a Hokkien Mee one wok jiggle from heaven.

 And when Tony finally strode in, I had the best view, looking down the aisle.
-“He’s here,” I whispered to Tanya and Mela, and I could tell they knew I was no longer joking, their faces a mirror for my nerves.
+“He’s here,” I whispered to T and M, and I could tell they knew I was no longer joking, their faces a mirror for my nerves.